(European) Complex Cities

 - GRUODYTE, B. Enabling inhabitants to act sustainably: From dispersion to concentration in Kaunas region.
 Graduation Report Master Thesis in Urbanism.
 Delft, Delft University of Technology.

 - SHAIB, S. 2016.
 Learning international lessons.
 Dutch spatial planning in transition.
 Graduation Report Master Thesis in Urbanism.
 Delft, Delft University of Technology.

 - SMITS, E. 2015.
 Democratic landscape, an adaptive collaborative approach to regional urban planning.
 Graduation Report Master Thesis in Urbanism.
 Delft, Delft University of Technology.

 - VERNI, A. 2016.
 35°6′54″N 33°56′33″E Terra Incognita: Towards common imaginaries for a Shared Cyprus.
 Graduation Report EMU European Postgraduate Masters in Urbanism, Delft, Delft University of Technology.

-* These graduation projects have been selected for their exemplary relation to the graduation research topic Imagining (European) Regions.
+* These graduation projects have been selected for their exemplary relation to the graduation research topic (European) Complex Cities.
 Please note that the selection includes graduation reports of the EMU European Postgraduate Masters in Urbanism program.